 The course includes the study of at least three different case studies related to multimedia applications.
-For each case under investigation, should students develop multimedia projects that are consistent with the requirements, specifications and schedules that will be set, and which will be incorporated into an electronic portfolio.
-The work for this course will be completed during the placement of students in related businesses.
-The cases that will be will investigated, involve multimedia applications different fields such as education, advertising, management and ecommerce.
-The evaluation work will be based on written and oral presentation of the assignment that will be done in each case.
+For each case under investigation, students should develop multimedia projects that are consistent with the requirements, specifications and schedules that will be set, and which will be incorporated into an electronic portfolio.
+The work for this course will be completed during the